arwes/arwes/guidelines/purpose.md

 ## Advanced Alien Technology

-Arwes elements should looks like they were made with advanced technology based on many fundamentally new scientific theories and created by developed alien civilizations or human societies millennia away in the future.
+Arwes elements should looks like they were made with advanced technology based on fundamentally new scientific theories and created by developed alien civilizations or human societies hundreds of years in the future.

 But written and spoken languages with letters and numbers are still the primary means of communication, and mechanical interactions are still needed to manipulate